clojurewerkz/monger.docs/articles/updating.md

     ;; finds and updates a document by _id because it is present (mc/save-and-return "people" { :_id doc-id :name "Joe" :age 30 :username "happyjoe" }))
 ```

+### Alternative API for Working with Multiple Databases

+`monger.multi.collection/save` is a twin sister of `monger.collection/save` which takes
+a database as its first argument instead of relying on `monger.core/*mongodb-database*`.

+## Working With Multiple Databases

+Monger is optimized for applications that use only one database but it
+is possible to work with multiple ones.

+For that, use functions in the `monger.multi.collection` namespace: they mirror
+`monger.collection` but take a database as the first argument.

+It is also possible to use [clojure.core/binding](http://clojuredocs.org/clojure_core/clojure.core/binding)
+to rebind `monger.core/*mongodb-database*`,
+`monger.core/*mongodb-connection*` and `monger.core/*mongodb-gridfs*`
+vars to different values or use convenience functions that do that:
+`monger.core/with-connection`, `monger.core/with-db`,
+`monger.core/with-gridfs`.
+This is a common practice for Clojure
+libraries.
+Remember that var bindings are thread-local.